 This FOCUS cluster pursues themes associated with Duke's strategic goal of using knowledge in the service of society.
-Increasingly in American higher education, both public and private institutions are underscoring their commitment to civic engagement in their curricular and co-curricular offerings.
-This stems from an increased recognition of the important role that our colleges and universities play in helping to solve real world problems in our local, national and international communities.
-Duke’s commitment to civic engagement has been widely recognized, and students in this cluster will become widely familiar with how Duke is engaged with it is many communities.
+In American higher education, public and private institutions are underscoring their commitments to contemporary social issues and to community-engaged opportunities in their curricular and co-curricular offerings.
+This focus stems from an increased recognition of the important role that our colleges and universities play in helping to solve real-world problems in our local, national and international communities.
+As the role of higher education experiences increased scrutiny, Duke’s commitment to community engagement has remained strong.

 Susie Post-Rust, Lecturing Fellow of Documentary Studies